Musk says X will appeal Australia injunction on church stabbing videos

 "The idea that someone would go to court for the right to put up violent content on a platform shows how out-of-touch Mr Musk is."

-Australia's eSafety Commission was granted a late night injunction compelling X to remove the church stabbing footage for two days, pending further arguments.
+Australia's eSafety Commission was granted a late night injunction compelling X to remove the church stabbing footage for two days.

 X had blocked the videos in Australia, but they could still be seen by users in other parts of the world.